bonitasoft/actions/packages/surge-preview-tools/README.md

 Companion of the [surge-preview action](https://github.com/afc163/surge-preview).

-It helps to detect if the `surge-preview` action can/should be run:
+It helps detecting if the `surge-preview` action can/should be run:
 - validate the provided surge token i.e. is related to a valid login
 - detect if the deployment already exists.
-Avoid teardown error when the deployment doesn't exist or has not been created by the provided surge account
+Avoid teardown error when the deployment does not exist or has not been created by the provided surge account

 The action provides outputs that let manage such use cases.